andrew/ultimate-awesome/README.md

 - [awesome-network-programmability](https://github.com/cisco-ie/awesome-network-programmability) - A curated list of awesome networking programmability and automation resources :tada:.
 - [awesome-time-tracking](https://github.com/ever-works/awesome-time-tracking) - Time Tracking - Software, Methodologies and Practices -
 - [dotnet-ai-resources](https://github.com/jmatthiesen/dotnet-ai-resources) - A collection of resources available to .NET developers working with AI.
-- [awesome-security-feed](https://github.com/mrtouch93/awesome-security-feed) - A semi-curated list of Security Feeds.
+- [awesome-frontend-interview-resources](https://github.com/rajat-mehra05/awesome-frontend-interview-resources) - The only frontend interview resources you need.
 - [awesome-snapmaker](https://github.com/shurushetr/awesome-snapmaker) - Curated list of things that help you make something awesome with Snapmaker machines.
 - [awesome-AI-kubernetes](https://github.com/CognonicLabs/awesome-AI-kubernetes) - :snowflake: :whale:  Awesome tools and libs for AI, Deep Learning, Machine Learning, Computer Vision, Data Science, Data Analytics and Cognitive Computing that are baked in the oven to be Native on Kubernetes and Docker with Python, R, Scala, Java, C#, Go, Julia, C++ etc.
 - [awesome-gpt4-vision](https://github.com/EGCap/awesome-gpt4-vision) - A collection of awesome GPT4 vision use cases.